Specialized High Schools Admissions Test: Examination format

 The SHSAT tests for grammar and ability in both English and mathematics.
 The examination is 180 minutes long.
-It is recommended that 90 minutes be divided for each section, but the time can be divided in any way students wish: however, if a student qualifies for an IEP the time may be increased.
+It is recommended that 90 minutes be divided for each section, but the time can be divided in any way students wish: however, if a student qualifies for an IEP, the time may be increased.
+In addition, a student who may have certain medical conditions can also get an increased amount of time.
+All students who qualify for a time extension get an additional 180 minutes to their examination time or doubled time.
 There is no break between the sections.
 Electronic calculators and other calculation aids may not be used during the test.